Kalmonipa/HowAreThey/README.md

 # HowAreThey
 A reminder system to keep in touch with your friends.

 Currently, this is just intended as a backend web server with a few endpoints, storing the data in a SQLite database.
+It works like a charm.

-The `frontend` directory is a work in progress and has multiple bugs and not many features.
-The `backend` web server works like a charm but use the `frontend` at your own peril or submit some Pull Requests to tidy it up.
+I'm working on a `frontend` web page for this but Javascript is hard and don't currently have the time to learn it at the moment.

 ### Endpoints available
 | Endpoint | Description |